Vusi-Dennison/Vusi-Dennison/README.md

 🛠️ Hands-on Projects: Building a DevOps-oriented Home Lab to master Network Security and Infrastructure.

- Goal: Securing a Junior SOC Analyst or GRC Internship role within the Gauteng ICT sector.
+ Goal: Securing a Junior SOC Analyst or DevOps Internship role within the Gauteng ICT sector.

 Skills: